Cycling: More Tour de France joy for Impey with stage win

 The Mitchelton Scott rider, who wore the race’s yellow jersey for a couple of days in 2013, beat Belgian Tiesj Benoot in a two-man sprint after the duo went clear from the day’s breakaway.

-Slovenia’s Jan Tratnik took third place, 10 seconds behind as France’s Julian Alaphilippe retained the overall lead after 170.5 kilometers with the top guns enjoying an easy day on a bumpy stage nine.
+Slovenia’s Jan Tratnik took third place, 10 seconds behind as France’s Julian Alaphilippe retained the overall lead after 170.5 kilometers, with the top guns enjoying an easy day on a bumpy stage nine.

+“Pretty much, for me, from a Tour de France perspective, a stage win was something really missing.
+I made quite a few breakaways in the past few years and finally, today, I got the win on Bastille Day.
+It’s fantastic,” Impey told reporters.

+“It’s a dream come true.
+It’s so difficult to win at this level.
+I kind of marked this stage.
+I was kind of lucky to find the right move.
+We worked all well together.

+“I’m glad the legs were there at the end to beat Tiesj Benoot.
+I haven’t been emotional like that for a long time.”

-Frenchman Romain Bardet, a two-time podium finisher who has already lost considerable ground in the general classification, attacked in the Cote de St Just (3.6km at 7.2%), 13km from the finish.
+Frenchman Romain Bardet, a two-time podium finisher who has already lost considerable ground in the general classification, attacked on the Cote de St Just (3.6km at 7.2%), 13km from the finish.

-He was followed by Dutchman Steven Kruijswijk and Australian Richie Porte, but the trio were easily reined in by defending champion Geraint Thomas’s Ineos team.
+He was followed by Dutchman Steven Kruijswijk and Australian Richie Porte but the trio were easily reined in by defending champion Geraint Thomas’s Ineos team.

 Following a hectic finale in Saturday’s eighth stage which saw Frenchman Thibaut Pinot gain almost half a minute on Thomas and the defending champion take a tumble, there were no fireworks on Bastille Day.